 The grip of a golf club is the only connection point between a golfer and the club.
 How effectively and consistently a golfer can grip a club is one of the factors that can determine how well a golfer can hit a golf ball.

 David Leadbetter and Golf Pride have developed their second-generation Golf Grip Training Aid to teach golfers the proper positioning of their hands on the club.
 We recommend placing the grip on a spare club and keeping it handy.
-Use the training grip on a regular basis until your hands feel natural in the positions it enforces.
+Use the training grip regularly until your hands feel natural in the positions it enforces.

 With a proper grip, golfers have the opportunity to develop a consistent and powerful golf stroke.

 Best Full Swing Training Aids: Golf Club Impact Labels

 Early on in this post, we mentioned the term “smash factor,” which really represents how efficiently the speed and force of the clubhead are transferred to the golf ball.
 One of the primary factors that determine the smash factor is how close a golfer can hit the sweet spot of the clubface.